Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 }
 ```

-With that you will see the color picker in the [editing panel](#editing-panel) of the storybook.
+With that, you will see the color picker in the [editing panel](#editing-panel) of the storybook.

 5. Import the created function in the `main` file: